 “Donald Trump is no Winston Churchill, and the comparison is ludicrous.”
 John Ivison, National Post, 4 June 2020.

-Mr. Ivison correctly writes that a comparison is ludicrous.
+Mr. Ivison correctly writes that the comparison is ludicrous.
 Then he proceeds to state that Churchill was “massively flawed.”
 He says “Churchill ‘signed off’ on terms at the Yalta Conference that consigned tens of millions to Soviet Rule.”
 At that time Soviet troops occupied almost the whole of Eastern Europe.
 The only alternative for Churchill would have been to start a third World War.
-“Churchill was prime minister at the time of the Bengal famine in 1943 when an estimated three million people died.
+Next: “Churchill was prime minister at the time of the Bengal famine in 1943 when an estimated three million people died.
 His only possible defence was that he was preoccupied by the war in Europe.”
 The fact is that on 8 October 1943 Churchill sent an order to Lord Wavell, the Viceroy of India, on the “actual famine,” saying “every effort must be made, even by the diversion of shipping urgently needed for war purposes to deal with local shortages.” —Terry Reardon, International Churchill Society Canada

 * * *